AnastasiaLobanova/Open-Emission-Factors-DB/CONTRIBUTING.md

 It's straightforward to contribute to the Open Emission Factors Database, and by doing so you are adding value to a crucial resource for the measurement of emissions - thank you!

-This guide pretends to be a simple guide for users with or without Git experience.
+This guide aims to be a simple guide for users with or without Git experience.
 To contribute by creating or updating factors in the database for review by the OEFDB data stewards, follow these steps:

 ### 1. Edit the file
 1. Download a copy of this repository.
 2. Open `OpenEmissionFactorsDB.csv` file with a CSV editor.
-You can work with any editor like Microsoft Office, Google Spreadsheets or Apple Numbers but keep an eye on the character encoding and make sure that they are all displayed well once the file is exported.
+You can work with any editor like Microsoft Excel, Google Sheets or Apple Numbers but keep an eye on the character encoding and make sure that they are all displayed well once the file is exported.
 The editor must be capable of editing documents with at least UTF-8 encoding and should be exported as such.

 ![Download button](./img/download.png)